jorle31/Term_Project_SS23_S2210629014/README.md

 A. Setup

-The following will explain how you can set this porject up.
+The following will explain how you can set this project up.

 - Installation